2001 Tenneco Automotive Grand Prix of Detroit

-The 2001 Tenneco Automotive Grand Prix of Detroit was a Championship Auto Racing Teams (CART) race that was held on June 17, 2001 on the Raceway on Belle Isle in Detroit, Michigan for the final time for CART.
-It was the seventh race of the 2001 CART season.
-The race was won for the second consecutive year by Hélio Castroneves for Team Penske.
-Dario Franchitti finished second, and Roberto Moreno clinched third.
+The 2001 Tenneco Automotive Grand Prix of Detroit was a Championship Auto Racing Teams (CART) motor race held on June 17, 2001 at the Raceway at Belle Isle in Belle Isle Park, Michigan before 40,000 spectators.
+It was the seventh round of the 2001 CART FedEx Championship Series and the 20th running of the event (13th as a CART race).
+The 72-lap race was won by Team Penske driver Hélio Castroneves.
+Dario Franchitti finished second for Team Green, and Patrick Racing's Roberto Moreno clinched third.